 Advising

-If students experience academic difficulties or require help developing particular clinical skills, the academic coach works with the student and the course or clerkship director to develop a performance improvement plan.
-The academic coach also assists with accessing tutoring services, arranging appropriate training sessions at the NYU Langone Hospital—Long Island Simulation Center, or referrals to provide assistance with test taking, managing test anxiety, and developing organizational skills.
+If students experience academic difficulties or require help developing emerging clinical skills, the Associate Dean of Students ensures that the student works with the course or clerkship director to develop a performance improvement plan.
+The Associate Dean of Students and academic coaches also assist with accessing tutoring services and/or a learning specialist if needed, arranging appropriate referrals to provide assistance with test taking, managing test anxiety, and developing organizational skills.

 Tutoring

-Students in need of academic support can participate in group question and topic review sessions that take place before scheduled exams in the peer tutoring program.
+Students in need of academic support can participate in group question and topic review sessions in the peer tutoring program.
 Peer tutors focus on simplifying difficult concepts, providing mnemonics and memory aids, and increasing the knowledge base while highlighting high-yield topics.
+Peer tutors are available for one-on-one tutoring at no charge throughout the three-year MD program.

 Workshops